MohsenBizhani/linreg/README.md

 ```

 All functions return a `matplotlib.Figure` — they **never** call `plt.show()`, so
-you control display, saving, or embedding.
+you control display, saving, or notebook embedding.

 | Function | Description |
 |---|---|